MadalinaDev/LFA-project/Lab-6/report.md

        _master_pat = re.compile('|'.join(p for _, p in _specs))
        …
    ```
+We build a single, optimized regex by OR-ing patterns, which improves lexing performance by minimizing backtracking.
+Named capture groups allow us to differentiate token types directly from the match object without additional string comparisons.
+Converting numeric strings to Python number types early simplifies downstream AST construction and evaluation.
+Skipping whitespace transparently keeps the lexer focused on meaningful tokens and reduces parser complexity.

 3. **AST Node Classes**
    Each node type captures one language element: